imskojs/good_morning/README.md

 # Practice Rx.js and Ramda to solve toy problems
 I wanted to horn my skills in Rx.js and Ramda (Functional Reactive Programming).
+Seriously, there were many cases where it would have been much simpler by not using RxJS, but by coding in RxJS it becomes async proof.

 ## How to use
 `npm install` then;